ºÚÁÏÍø

 Lectures and seminars

-Science theatre events, intended for 9-12-year-old students, will continue on the Aalto University campus (in Finnish only)
+Aalto University Junior Science Theatre events, intended for 9-12-year-old students, will continue on the Aalto University campus in cooperation with the City of Espoo (in Finnish only)

 • Updated: